rafaelha/vscode-flamegraph/docs/macos-setup.md

 username ALL=(ALL) NOPASSWD: /path/to/py-spy
 ```

 Replace `username` with your actual username and `/path/to/py-spy` with the path to the `py-spy` executable.
+This will allow you to run `sudo py-spy` without being prompted for a password.

 ### Security Note